ugf/vagrant/README.md

 --------
 To start an operations vm, drop to the command in the vagrant/operations folder and run

-`vagrant up`
+`vagrant box remove ubuntu_dev` If an ubuntu_dev box already exists from a previous package `vagrant up`

 To ssh in (from windows) use putty and connect to port 2222 against ip 127.0.0.1.
 Use the ppk file that is in the boxes